EchoAlice/Model-Danksharding/README.md

 Based off of Vitalik's blog post: https://blog.ethereum.org/2014/08/16/secret-sharing-erasure-coding-guide-aspiring-dropbox-decentralizer/

 This project is based off of Vitalik's blog post.
 It attempts to create a script that separates and encodes a file into n chunks, such that any m of n chunks can recreate the original file.
-This technique is called erasure coding and allows for decentralized data storage (Ethereum uses this technique for data availability sampling).
+This technique is called erasure coding and has a bunch of cool use cases in the blockchain world.

+The original file can be represented as an integer, then separated into chunks.
+The integer chunks can then be used to create a UNIQUE polynomial, abstractly representing the data to be stored.
+Create the polynomial via systems of equations or lagrange interpolation (haven't implemented lagrange interpolation yet).
+If you know the polynomial and the x coordinates that map to original file (the y coordinates), you can reconstruct the file by evaluating the polynomial at those x coordinates!

 Within the code, equations are represented as a list of coefficients followed by the y coordinate transposed to the left side of the equation (y isn't represented within polynomial).